Boost your website conversion rate by copying what the highest converting websites all do. You’ll waste 97% of your traffic if you don’t do this.

 This one from Paul Mitchell is a little better but they still don’t make me want to sign up.
 They are a massive international company and the best they can come up with is this?

-While I might want the inside scoop, generally these ‘inside scoops’ aren’t that ‘inside’ and not worth it.
+While I might want the inside scoop, generally these ‘inside scoops’ aren’t that ‘inside’ and are not worth it.
 However, I might want to hear about their contests, so there’s a little in it for me.

 Let’s look at a great example of a ‘Newsletter Signup’.